Artanidos/airpg/README.md

 #AI-RPG
-An role playing game for artificial intelligence.
+A role playing game for artificial intelligence.